Read details about my semester painting curriculum and yearlong advanced art curriculum.

 My Advanced 2D Design art curriculum includes:

-This class is a full year course and is the last art class before students take Advanced Placement (AP) Art.
+This class is a full-year course and is the last art class before students take Advanced Placement (AP) Art.
 It helps prepare them for the rigor of AP and they create work that is AP quality they can use in their portfolio.
-They create artwork using a range of materials: pencil, charcoal, watercolor, acrylic paint, oil paint, and mixed media, and participate in many group discussion and critiques.
-This curriculum also includes a timeline to adapt this to a semester long course, to fulfill the AP Art breadth section of the portfolio.
-I also have a printable 2017-2018 calendar as a resources for AP Art students.
+They create artwork using a range of materials: pencil, charcoal, watercolor, acrylic paint, oil paint, and mixed media, and participate in many group discussions and critiques.
+This curriculum also includes a timeline to adapt this to a semester-long course, to fulfill the AP Art breadth section of the portfolio.
+I also have a printable 2017-2018 calendar as a resource for AP Art students.

 I am really proud of all the work I have put into my TPT store, and even more proud when my work literally pays off.
 I you haven’t yet, check out all the amazing things TPT sellers have to offer!
 Support a fellow educator and get so many great resources for your classroom.

 Thanks for taking the time to check out my blog!
 Help me spread the word about art, TPT, crafting, and all things creating on your preferred social media site.
-Thanks for stopping by!
+Check out more blog posts here.
+Shop my education resources here.
+Don’t forget to follow me on Instagram and TikTok for weekly visual journal demos.
+Until next time!